 Rockstar staples and outré ensembles.

 Tattu might sit atop the futuristic Now building but it draws its influence from the past.
 Specifically that of traditional Chinese courtyard houses which were designed, cloister-style, around a central garden so there's a lot of the outside world – cherry blossom, tactile timbers, feathered fabrics – brought, stylishly, inside.
-It's divided into four quarters: the Opposite House (a cocktail pouring bar inspired by the phoenix), the Western Residence (a serene space channeling the koi carp), the Inner Courtyard (convivial, spirit-of-the-dragon dining) and the Main Residence (lively, DJ-soundtracked restaurant area in thrall to the tiger).
+It's divided into four quarters: the Opposite House (a cocktail-pouring bar inspired by the phoenix), the Western Residence (a serene space channeling the koi carp), the Inner Courtyard (convivial, spirit-of-the-dragon dining) and the Main Residence (lively, DJ-soundtracked restaurant area in thrall to the tiger).
 Dishes throughout are suitably flamboyant, with more than a bit of international flair enlivening the Chinese foundations – the 'pearly' king crab dumplings with apples and pears are a particularly nice nod to your locale.
-A second dining destination, Flitcroft Street, is set to open a bit closer to summer.
+A second dining destination, Flitcroft Street, is to follow.

 No room service as yet but with a location this central you won't struggle to find food.